 Playing the game

 Bunco is about getting to know people so as you play you’ll end up moving from table to table, switching partners and talking about all sorts of things.
-There are cash prizes to be won but that’s really just icing on the cake.
+The cash prizes are really just icing on the cake.

 Why I Love Bunco